• Skip to primary navigation

 Reach out at church or the gym to find other nurses and start talking.
 Join a professional nurses’ organization.
 Volunteer and make contacts.

-8. Risk-takers Stand Out
+8. Risk-Takers Stand Out

 Some of these are risky, and only you can weigh the personal risk/benefit.
 Ask yourself: “What do I have to lose?”